cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 This helps us visualize exactly which portions of the chip are being utilized - the highlighted portions are being used for our design.
 Our design isn't too large, so very few resources are being used.
+Quartus also has different granulatiry for utilization; each of the rectangles is a "LAB".

 We can also see what each of these blocks are doing.
 The upper block was a ground signal that Quartus created, but the other block was the